gabrielmijoler/Front-tcc/README.md

 The React Native documentation discusses components, APIs, and topics that are specific to React Native.
 For further documentation on the React API that is shared between React Native and React DOM, refer to the [React documentation](https://reactjs.org/docs/getting-started.html).

-## Upgrading
-Upgrading to new versions of React Native may give you access to more APIs, views, developer tools, and other goodies.
-See the Upgrading Guide for instructions.
-React Native releases are discussed in this discussion repo.